lightninglabs/lightning-dev-site/README.md

 # Lightning Network Daemon Developer Site
-Documentation for the Lightning Network Daemon
+Developer guides and resources for the Lightning Network Daemon

 ## Running the site locally